Totesmehgoat/Detection-Lab/README.md

 ![image](https://github.com/user-attachments/assets/eb0c4d2e-db82-4f75-96ae-1ab1dc816d0b)
 ![image](https://github.com/user-attachments/assets/0cc86ee2-8836-49a2-b202-84fe532107c6)

 15. Since we're using and EDR we want to be familiar with the processes that run, but this is my first lab and noticing after the installation of the EDR (LimaCharlie) we can identitfy network connections that are active.
 Through LimaCharlie go to your sensors and click the processes under the lab sensor that is installed.
-You can search by process name or just scroll through and see active connections with a wave next to the process
+You can search by process name or just scroll through and see active connections with a wave next to the process.
 ![image](https://github.com/user-attachments/assets/67ec523c-464b-45cb-b2f3-766c26d4c65f)

 16. If you click the veritcal dots and go to view network connection you'll find where the connection leads to.